Aftermath: 34 - Until Our City Be Afire (2017)

 Newt lets her put his tubes in the centrifuge for him, then sends her on her way to do whatever little kid things she does, like eat snacks and learn division, probably.

-Lightcap, wisely waits for Mako to leave before saying anything else.
+Lightcap wisely waits for Mako to leave before saying anything else.

-“Geiszler, you manipulative little Demon Lord of the Viscera,” she says as soon as Mako rounds the doorframe.
+“Geiszler, you manipulative little Demon Lord of the Viscera,” she hisses as soon as Mako rounds the doorframe.
 “How am I supposed to make this karaoke thing happen?
 This isn’t academia.
 I can’t drag the top brass to a karaoke bar.”

 “Hmm,” Newt says.
 “Weak.
 Poor, poor showing.”